-Over the years, we have heard the sad stories of clients who had their businesses protected with a separate legal entity; but when sued personally, they forgot or never focused on protecting their safe assets (which many times is the savings and investment accounts for their financial future) and lost ALL safe assets.
+Over the years, we have heard the sad stories of clients who had their businesses protected with a separate legal entity.
+Still, when sued personally, they forgot or never focused on protecting their safe assets (which many times is the savings and investment accounts for their financial future) and lost ALL safe assets.

 The reasons why most do not take the time to protect one of THE MOST IMPORTANT personal assets is usually a lack of knowledge and accurate information.
 The other has to do with faulty beliefs like, “I am a good person…who would sue me personally” (people get pretty upset with car accidents and may see you as their lottery ticket) or “I have plenty of insurance, so that SHOULD cover me” (not always; in fact, the loopholes in your policy, if you understood them, would be shocking).

-The bad news is that individual retirement accounts are not covered by ERISA.
+The bad news is that ERISA does not cover individual retirement accounts.
 If you have filed for bankruptcy, federal law protects up to $1-million in an IRA (individual retirement account) that you contributed to directly and protects the entire account balance if the money was rolled over into an IRA from a company plan.

 Most states, including New York, New Jersey, and Connecticut, exempt 100 percent of the assets while they are in the account.
 But laws in other states vary widely on whether withdrawals are covered, whether protections extend to inheritors as well as the initial owner, and whether former spouses can reach the funds.